| Last updated | 2 weeks ago |

 GTFO supports its own custom start_items option.
 This works slightly differently from normal start items; instead of creating new items, it instead pulls matching items out of the randomization pool to give them to the player.

-Each item removed in this manner is replaced with a dud "Empty" item which does nothing.
+Each item removed in this manner is replaced with a filler item, "Empty", which does nothing.

 early_items

 This works exactly the same as start_items, but instead of moving items to the start inventory it marks them as early items for the fill system.
-This can cause fill errors if insufficient early spots are available.
+This can cause fill errors if insufficient early spots are available, so use with caution.

 Example YAML